pirsch-analytics/pirsch-php-proxy/README.md

 ## Usage

 After you have installed the proxy on your server, you can add the Pirsch JavaScript snippet to your website.
-In the examples below the proxy is placed on your server in the `pirsch` directoy.
+In the examples below, the proxy is placed on your server in the `pirsch` directoy.
 If you have chosen a different directory or you don't use Apache, you might need to adjust the scripts with custom paths.

 **pirsch.min.js**